varunoberoi/deepstream.io-website-old/pages/docs/client.event.md

 optional: true
 desc: the callback that was previously registered with subscribe.
 If the callback is omitted, all listeners for the event will be removed

-Unsubscribes from an event that was previosly registered with `subscribe()`
+Unsubscribes from an event that was previosly registered with `subscribe()`.

 event.emit( event, data );
 ------------------------------